Black Friday and Cyber Monday (BFCM) have become consumer staples, with 51% of UK adults planning to spend during the Black Friday weekend.

-On the other hand, given the intensity of the demand, be prepared to optimize this period.
+Due to the high demand, be prepared to optimize this period.
 Here are some logistical tips for managing peak periods.

 Your challenge?
 Identify your best-selling products and make sure you have enough available units in stock.
 There's nothing more frustrating for a customer than to search for the right product, only to find that it's not available.